 Muneshwar Kumar who was 19 years of age at the time and has a physical disability is studying B.A.
 He called asking for financial assistance to pursue higher studies.
 Mohammed Elias from Mahamadabad, Lakhimpur, Khira District, Uttar Pradesh who acquired a disability later in his life called seeking information regarding rehabilitation.

-Mr. Sohanlal, who works for Essar, in Mumbai, called after hearing the 5th episode, which was about Right to Education, Inclusive Education and Inclusive Support, mentioning his granddaughter who has autism.
-He wanted to be put on to Dr. Smita Desai who featured in this particular episode.
+Mr Sohanlal, who works for Essar, in Mumbai, called after hearing the 5th episode, which was about Right to Education, Inclusive Education and Inclusive Support, mentioning his granddaughter who has autism.
+He wanted to be put on to Dr Smita Desai who was featured in this particular episode.